ozguralp/gmapsapiscanner/README.md

 - Elevation API
 - Timezone API
 - Roads API
+- Geolocation API
+- Route to Traveled API
+- Speed Limit-Roads API
+- Place Details API
+- Nearby Search-Places API
+- Text Search-Places API
+- Places Photo API
+- Playable Locations API
+- FCM API

-***Not Checked APIs:***
+***Semi-auto Checked APIs:***
 - JavaScript API

 ***Notes:***
-- Because JavaScript API needs manual confirmation from a web browser directly, checks are not conducted for that API.
-If the script didn't found any vulnerable endpoints above or JavaScript API also wanted to be tested, manual checks can be conducted on this API within going to https://developers.google.com/maps/documentation/javascript/tutorial URL & copying HTML code and changing 'key' parameter with the one wanted to test.
-After opening file on the browser, if loaded without errors, then the API key is also vulnerable for JavaScript API.
+- Because JavaScript API needs manual confirmation from a web browser directly, only file is created via the script for manual checks/confirmation.
 - For Staticmap, Streetview and Embed API's, if used from another domain instead of just testing from browser; whether referer checks are enabled or not on the server-side for the key, script still could return it as vulnerable due to a server-side vulnerability.
 If you cannot reproduce the vulnerability via browser while the script says so, please read the "Blog Post #2" for more information & a better understanding about what is going on.
 - If you find any Google Maps API's which are not mentioned in this document/script, ping me via Twitter with details so I can also add them.
+- Special thanks to
+- Special thanks to [Yatin](https://twitter.com/ysirpaul) for his contributions on discovery of more API's!